khartinger/D1mini_oop/D1_oop01_Din2/README.md

-# D1 mini - Demo: click methods of class Din (digital input, version 2)
+# D1 mini - Demo: Digital in and time measuring (class Din, version 2)
-Sketch: D1_oop01_Din1.ino, Version 2017-12-13
+Sketch: D1_oop01_Din2.ino, Version 2017-12-13
 [Deutsche Version](./LIESMICH.md "Deutsche Version")

-Demonstrate button clicked methods of class Din:
+Demonstrate time measuring methods of class Din:
-* if falling edge: print message to Serial
+* get duration since last change (= edge) and print this time in seconds (10 per line)
+* read button status (0|1) and show it on blue led (button pressed -> led is on)
-* if rising  edge: print message to Serial
+* check for falling and rising edge, print a message if true
-* if button pressed longer than 1 sec: print message to Serial
-* if button is clicked short once: print message to Serial
-* if button is clicked short twice: print message to Serial
+* while button is pressed, print P on Serial

-Cycle time 0,1 sec, print results to Serial (115200 Baud).
+Cycle time 0,2 sec, results are printed on Serial (115200 Baud).

 ## Hardware
 * WeMos D1 mini